There is a rainbow of horse coat colors.

 Blue Roan Horse Color

-Blue roan is a black horse with the roaning trait.
+Blue roan is a black base coat with the roaning trait.

 The coat has white hairs mixed with black hairs throughout the body.